How To Prepare Your Business For The Holidays In A Pandemic

 The idea is to continue offering a range of buying options.
 That way customers can shift with changes in the environment.
 And you can maintain your sales momentum.

-The 2020 holiday season will likely look different for small businesses and their customers.
+This holiday season will likely look different for small businesses and their customers.
 But with some advanced planning and flexibility, you can help preserve what is traditionally a must-succeed time of the year.